 Do this before you start interviewing, so that you can provide the information as soon as it’s requested.

-To help you get the right references, and do it tactfully, see answers to most frequently asked questions which I get in regards to references on a resume.
+To help you get the right references, and do it tactfully, take a look below at my answers to most frequently asked questions on the topic of references on resumes.

 “My uncle raised me and knows me very well – can I list him as a referee?”

 No. Family members pose a conflict of interest and will not be taken seriously by employers.
 Same goes for mates, ex-husbands, etc.

 Provide the person’s name, job title, phone number and email address.